 - Their maintenance costs like food, grooming and veterinary care

-You might not need a guide or therapy dog yourself, but if you are raising and/or training certified animals for a recognized organization, your expenses are a charitable deduction.
+You might not need a guide or therapy dog yourself, but if you are raising and/or training any type of assistance dogs that are certified animals for a recognized organization, your expenses are a charitable deduction.

 You’ll need to keep your receipts, and an itemized list of all expenses, the same as with all deductions, so make sure your accounting is in check.